techsin/SoRatings/README.md

 # SoRatings
 A chrome extension that highlights the SO results in google search..

-this extension needs constanct maintenance since it depends on layout of search results AND SO page.
+this extension needs constant maintenance since it depends on layout of search results AND SO page.
 Please push fixes and better approaches.

 You are welcome to create variations, just mention this original in description.
 All in all it will give more choices to developers.